 What Does Severance Include?

 Severance pay is not a required policy according to the Fair Labor Standards Act (FLSA).
 How and whether a company decides to grant this pay is at its discretion.
-Should it be an option, the amount one actually receives most definitely depends on many factors:
+Should it be an option, the amount one actually receives depends on many factors: